trimstray/nginx-admins-handbook/README.md

   > In my opinion `128-bit` symmetric encryption doesn’t less secure.
 For example TLS 1.3 use `TLS_AES_128_GCM_SHA256 (0x1301)` (for TLS-compliant applications).
 It is not possible to control ciphers for TLS 1.3 without support from client to use new API for TLSv1.3 cipher suites so at this moment it's always on (also if you disable potentially weak cipher from NGINX).
 On the other hand the ciphers in TLSv1.3 have been restricted to only a handful of completely secure ciphers by leading crypto experts.

   > For TLS 1.2 you should consider disable weak ciphers without forward secrecy like ciphers with `CBC` algorithm.
 Using them also reduces the final grade because they don't use ephemeral keys.
 In my opinion you should use ciphers with `AEAD` (TLS 1.3 supports only these suites) encryption because they don't have any known weaknesses.

+  > Disable TLS cipher modes (all ciphers that start with `TLS_RSA`) that use RSA encryption because they are vulnerable to [ROBOT](https://robotattack.org/) attack.
+Not all servers that support RSA key exchange are vulnerable.
+But it is recommended to disable RSA key exchange ciphers as it does not support forward secrecy.

   > You should also absolutely disable weak ciphers regardless of the TLS version do you use, like those with `DSS`, `DSA`, `DES/3DES`, `RC4`, `MD5`, `SHA1`, `null`, anon in the name.